 2. Inside Sales Representative

-For expert strategies on building and managing your sales team effectively, explore the resources available at RevPilots.
+For expert strategies to build and manage your sales team effectively, explore the resources available at RevPilots.

-Sales representatives need to be enthusiastic, motivated, and thick-skinned at times.
-Use a high volume hiring solution to ensure your front-line sales team stays at optimal levels.
+Sales representatives need to be enthusiastic, motivated, and at times thick-skinned.
+Use a high-volume hiring solution to ensure your front-line sales team stays at optimal levels.

 Source: Careerflow